 The student should contact the Bursar's Office to make arrangements to pay the balance.
-In any instance where it is felt that individual circumstances may warrant exception to the institutional refund policy, the student may appeal in writing to the Student Affairs Office
+In any instance where it is felt that individual circumstances may warrant exception to the institutional refund policy, the student may appeal in writing to the Student Affairs Office.

-Appendix B

-Students with Disabilities Under the Americans with Disabilities Act (ADA)
+Appendix B - Students with Disabilities under the Americans with Disabilities Act (ADA)

-The SUNY College of Optometry is committed providing students with disabilities equal access to all of its programs and services by providing reasonable accommodation, as governed by the Americans with Disabilities Act (ADA), SUNY policy, and not withstanding the Functional Requirements for the Profession of Optometry.
+SUNY College of Optometry is committed to providing students with disabilities equal access to all of its programs and services by providing reasonable accommodation, as governed by the Americans with Disabilities Act (ADA), SUNY policy, and notwithstanding the Functional Requirements for the Profession of Optometry.

-If a newly admitted or current student or newly admitted student has historically been provided accommodations in school, he or she may wish to consider disclosing his or her disability and to formally applying for accommodations at SUNY Optometry.
+If a current or newly admitted student has historically been provided accommodations in their previous school, they may wish to consider disclosing their disability and to formally applying for accommodations at SUNY Optometry.

-If a student receives a new diagnosis from a licensed medical professional or psychologist while studying at SUNY College of Optometry, and if reasonable accommodations are recommended by this provider, he or she may also wish to disclose the disability and to formally apply for accommodations at the College.
+If a student receives a new diagnosis from a licensed medical professional or psychologist while studying at SUNY College of Optometry, and if reasonable accommodations are recommended by this provider, the student may also wish to disclose the disability and to formally apply for accommodations at the College.